sermon: Psalms: Book One (Part Three)

 Given 18-Apr-15; Sermon #1263; 73 minutes

-Richard Ritenbaugh reminds us that the two principle themes of Book One of the Psalms are the Torah, or the instruction of God, and the Messiah, or God's Anointed, set apart for a particular purpose—His Son whom He has sent to rule and judge the world.
+The two principle themes of Book One of the Psalms are the Torah (the instruction of God) and the Messiah (or God's Anointed).
 The Messiah is the perfect model of all that instruction.
 We need to absorb God's instruction and develop a personal relationship with the Son, understanding His character and personality.
 We have to know the word of God—His instruction—and the Word of God—Jesus Christ.
 Part of Psalm 19 is a precursor to Psalm 119, honoring the Law, while the opening portion focuses on the creative power of the Son.
 The creation, as we witness with the naked eye, shows design, order, and precision, enabling mankind to calculate years, seasons, and times, allowing us an insight into the mind of Almighty God.
 The Creator is infinitely greater than the whole galaxy and the whole universe.
 Man foolishly worships things that God created, but ignores the Creator.
 The Law of the Lord has been given to us personally by Yahweh (Jesus Christ), to guard us against making mistakes and presumptuous sins.
 The words He gives us in His written Word makes the creation more real.
 Jesus Christ cleanses us by the washing of water by the Word.
 The third prominent theme in Book One of the Psalms is trust and faith in God.
 We must live by faith, especially now when harassment and hatred is leveled at Christianity.
 David, in the midst of Absalom's rebellion, expressed confidence that God still heard him in the midst of what appears to be temporary disaster.
 David knew that God was his shield and would ultimately deliver the victory to him.
 Psalm 37 is an instructive psalm, counseling us not to be agitated or unduly concerned about the wicked, reminding us that God will cut off the wicked and will give us salvation.
-Nothing good will eve

 The transcript for this audio message is not available yet.